WebOrigami/docs/src/content/framework/tutorial.md

 To lay the groundwork for that, you're first going to create an intermediate folder with the same data as `teamData.yaml`, but where the files are named after the people on the team.

 As you've seen, the top-level "file names" in `teamData.yaml` are integers, like `0` for the first person.
 So at the moment the `team` area pages are identified with integers too.
-But in your final website graph, you'd like the names of the pages in the `team` area to include the person's name, like `Alice.html`.
+But in your final website tree, you'd like the names of the pages in the `team` area to include the person's name, like `Alice.html`.

 For this, Graph Origami provides a [@map/keys](/language/@map.html#keys) function that works like `@map/values`, but instead of mapping the values (the file contents), it maps the keys (the file names).